 Before Toric IOLs, people with astigmatism would need to undergo corneal refractive surgery after their lenses were implanted, or would remain dependent on glasses or contact lenses.
 The advanced Toric IOLs correct the imbalance caused by an irregular corneal shape in patients with astigmatism.
 There are several different types of FDA approved Toric IOLs, including AcrySof® Toric Lenses, which can correct up to 6 diopters of astigmatism.

 Toric IOLs are considered safe for most patients with astigmatism.
-Dr. Miller or DeMill will indicate if a Toric IOL is right for you.
+Dr. Miller will indicate if a Toric IOL is right for you.

 Multifocal Lens Implants – TECNIS SYMFONY OR ReSTOR®